Install a legacy Kubernetes delegate

 The Java Runtime Environment version used by the delegate.

 - name: JRE_VERSION value: 1.8.0_242

 HELM_PATH for the Helm 2 binary.
-Harness will look for the Helm 2 binary on the Delegate in its standard path, such as
+Harness looks for the Helm 2 binary on the delegate in its standard path, such as

 - name: HELM3_PATH value: ""- name: HELM_PATH value: ""

 The Harness Delegate ships with the 3.5.4 release of Kustomize.
 If you want to use a different release of Kustomize, add it to a location on the delegate, update